Looking for some easy and quick ways to relieve stress and anxiety naturally?

 Physically write down everything that you’re thinking about, everything that’s stressing you out, and you should feel some relief just getting it all out.
 You might be able to get a different perspective seeing it on paper too.

-Decide what outcomes there might be in a situation, and make a plan for those.
+Decide what outcomes there might be for a stressful situation, and make a plan for those.
 What actionable steps can you take to improve the situation?
-When you have a plan to handle the outcomes, then you don’t have to stress about them, just remind yourself to follow the plan.
+When you have a plan to handle the outcomes, then you don’t have to worry or stress about them, just remind yourself to follow the plan.

-Not only will you have something new to focus on, studies have shown that eating a piece of dark chocolate, hard candy or chewing on gum may relieve stress and improve mood.
+Not only will you have something new to focus on besides your worries, studies have shown that eating a piece of dark chocolate, hard candy or chewing on gum may relieve stress and improve mood.
 Dark chocolate is also reported to improve your memory and immunity!

 Most people don’t drink enough water, me included!
 According to this article, if your body is dehydrated, it’s under more stress and increases the production of the stress hormone cortisol.
 Of course when you’re stressing out, it’s easy to forget to eat and drink right, so it’s like doubling the stress on your body.